-Effective January 1, 2024, upon implementation of the HOTMA Final Rule and subject to applicable HUD guidance, a seasonal worker is an individual who is hired into a short-term position and the employment begins about the same time each year (such as summer or winter).
+A seasonal worker is an individual who is hired into a short-term position and the employment begins about the same time each year (such as summer or winter).
 Typically, the individual is hired to address seasonal demands that arise for a specific employer or industry.